 PCBL is the first carbon black company in the world to be awarded Carbon Credit under Kyoto Protocol of UNFCCC.

-Phillips Carbon Black Limited (PCBL), a part of RP-Sanjiv Goenka Group, is India's largest carbon black producer and exporter in India.
-The Company has a turnover of Rs 2500 Cr, and four strategically located state-of-the-art plants at Durgapur, Palej, Cochin and Mundra.
+Phillips Carbon Black Limited (PCBL), a part of RP-Sanjiv Goenka Group, is India's largest carbon black producer in India.
+The Company has a turnover of Rs 3548 Cr, and four strategically located state-of-the-art plants at Durgapur, Palej, Kochi and Mundra.

 Please accept YouTube cookies to play this video.
 By accepting you will be accessing content from YouTube, a service provided by an external third party.